jaimedantas/EECS6446_Project/tutorials/04-loadgenerator.md

-# Interacting With and Testing The Load Generator
+# Interacting and Testing the Load Generator

 As previously mentioned, for this project we deployed a load generator along with out application to simulate users interacting with the deployed